frePPLe/frepple/doc/user-guide/model-reference/setup-matrices.rst

                                | If the field is empty the rules applies to any new
                                  setup value.
-duration     timeperiod        Duration of the changeover. cost         double            Cost of the changeover.
+duration     timeperiod        Duration of the changeover. resource     resource          | Resource required the changeover.
+                               | Only unconstrained resources can be assigned
+                                 during a changeover.
+cost         double            Cost of the changeover.
 ============ ================= ===========================================================